Peter Arshinov: With the Makhnovshchina

-Arshinov joined the Makhnovists in their westward retreat, during which he witnessed large numbers of people joining the newly constituted Insurgent Army, was present for the assassination of Nykyfor Hryhoriv, and at the battle of Peregonovka.
-There the Insurgent Army defeated the Volunteer Army and subsequently captured most of southern Ukraine, to which Arshinov himself attributed the defeat of the entire White movement.
-Arshinov then observed what he considered to be a failure to establish either political or military control over left-bank Ukraine, which he blamed on the outbreak of epidemic typhus within the ranks of the Makhnovshchina.
-The Red Army took the opportunity to attack the Makhnovshchina, which Arshinov estimated to have eventually resulted in the execution of almost 200,000 Ukrainian peasants by the Bolsheviks.
+Arshinov joined the Makhnovists in their westward retreat, during which he witnessed large numbers of people joining the newly constituted Insurgent Army.
+He was also present for the assassination of Nykyfor Hryhoriv.
+In September 1919, Arshinov was among the Russian anarchists who prevented the Insurgent Army's unification with the Ukrainian People's Army.
+Arshinov then witnessed the battle of Peregonovka, where the Insurgent Army defeated the Volunteer Army and subsequently captured most of southern Ukraine; Arshinov himself attributed the defeat of the entire White movement to this battle.
+He returned to his work as editor of The Road to Freedom, through which he advocated for the establishment of anarchist communism in Makhnovist-held territory.
+But Arshinov then observed what he considered to be a failure to establish either political or military control over left-bank Ukraine, which he blamed on the outbreak of epidemic typhus within the ranks of the Makhnovshchina.
+The Red Army took the opportunity to attack the Makhnovshchina, which Arshinov estimated to have ultimately resulted in the execution of almost 200,000 Ukrainian peasants by the Bolsheviks.

-After months of fighting between the Makhnovists and Bolsheviks, a White offensive into Taurida forced them into an agreement, which brought about the brief cessation of hostilities between the two factions.
+In January 1920, Arshinov returned to Katerynoslav and took leadership of the local Nabat group.
+In June 1920, he rejoined the Insurgent Army, for which he edited the newspaper Povstanets.
+He was later elected to head the cultural-educational department of the Military Revolutionary Council and drew up a programme for the provisioning of free soviets in Ukraine.
+After months of fighting between the Makhnovists and Bolsheviks, a White offensive into Taurida forced the two factions into an agreement, which brought about the brief cessation of hostilities between the them.
 Arshinov himself justified the pact as a way of bringing them closer together with the mass base that the Bolsheviks had in the proletariat.
-But following their combined victory over the Whites in the siege of Perekop, Arshinov witnessed the subsequent Bolshevik offensive against the Makhnovshchina on 26 November, in what Arshinov insisted to have been a premeditated attack.
+But following their combined victory over the Whites in the siege of Perekop, Arshinov witnessed the subsequent Bolshevik offensive against the Makhnovshchina on 26 November.
+He believed the attack had been premeditated.

 He then witnessed the subsequent period of guerrilla warfare against the Red Army, documenting their pursuit across the country.
-Despite the danger, Arshinov remained with Makhno until the spring of 1921, when he and his wife clandestinely crossed the border into Poland and then went on to Germany.
+Despite the danger, Arshinov remained with Makhno until the spring of 1921, when he left the movement to write a book documenting its history.
+While in hiding in Moscow, the Cheka searched his house and seized his initial manuscript.
+He and his wife clandestinely crossed the border into Poland and then went on to Germany.